 The Center for Technology and School Change (CTSC) at Teachers College, Columbia University designs custom professional development programs for schools and districts – both nationally and abroad – to engage teachers and leaders in rethinking education for the digital age.
 Utilizing CTSC’s research-based model for Innovating Instruction©, programs engage teachers as designers of rigorous learning experiences, and consider approaches to leadership that grow and sustain transformative school environments.

-Continuing Educational Units (CEUs) are also available for participants, and will be evaluated on a case-by-case basis.
+Note on Continuing Education Hours.
+CTSC will work with individual partners, as needed, to acknowledge each participant’s commitment to professional learning.
+Teachers College is an approved NYS Continuing Teacher and Leader Education provider, and CTLE credits are available for most CTSC programs.
+Further, Continuing Educational Units (CEUs) are also available for participants, and will be evaluated on a case-by-case basis.
 Teachers College, Columbia University has been accredited as an Authorized Provider by the International Association for Continuing Education and Training (IACET).